-3.7.
+3.8.
 Revenue recognition

-Revenue is recognised to the extent that it is probable that the economic benefits will flow to the Company and the revenue can be reliably measured.
-Revenue is measured at the fair value of the consideration received or receivable and represents amounts receivable for services or goods provided in the normal course of business.
+Revenue is recognised to the extent that it is probable that the future economic benefits will flow to the entity and it can be reliably measured.
+Revenue is measured at the fair value of the consideration received or receivable, taking into account contractually defined terms of payment and excluding taxes or duties collected on behalf of the government.